jeroldcuico/TicTacToe/readme.md

 # TicTacToe Practical Exam

 ## Dependencies for the Client and Installations using React Typescript
+Create two folders for "client" and "server"
+Client is where the React (Front-End) Files

-Go to Clients Folder by
+Server where the pseudo backend used a simple API to be imported to the clients folder Go to Clients Folder by

 ```